The Club Dumas: Literary references

-The Club Dumas references many books.
+The Club Dumas refers to many books.
 Several of the references are not to a work itself, but to a singular instance of the physical book, such as a rare edition or type of binding.
 Several of these books are inventions of Perez-Reverte.

 Real books

 The works of Alexandre Dumas, père, the source of the eponymous title, influence nearly every element of the plot.
 The books mentioned are as follows: